-For admission into the intake year the admission authority for Kirkby on Bain CE Primary School will keep a waiting list which we call a reserve list.
-If we refuse a place at our school your child is automatically placed on the reserve list, unless you have been offered a higher preference school.
+- For admission into the intake year the admission authority for Kirkby on Bain CE Primary School will operate a reserve list.
+In the normal admissions round, if we refuse a place at our school your child is automatically placed on the reserve list, unless you have been offered a higher preference school.

 This list is kept in the order of the oversubscription criteria, as required by the school admissions code.
 Children can move up and down the list depending on where the other children are ranked against the oversubscription criteria.
 The admission authority must not take account of the time you have been on the list when allocating places.
 For the intake year the list is held by the Local Authority School Admissions Team until the end of August.
-After this the school admissions code requires that schools keep the reserve list until the end of the autumn term.
+After this, the school keeps this list until (December 31st of the admitting year).
+This list is abolished at this time.
+Parents wishing to remain on this list must contact the school for more information.